GeoSensorWebLab/gsw-chef/deerfoot/README.md

 Configuration of layers in GeoServer must be done manually after the chef-client run.

+### OPTIONAL Manual Configuration

+I recommend setting up a cloud volume with ZFS for the map data and tiles under `/srv/data` and `/srv/data/tiles`.
+Otherwise you may run out of inodes (too many files).
+On Ubuntu 18.04, the package for ZFS is `zfsutils-linux`.

 ## Supported Platforms

 * Ubuntu Server 18.04 LTS